 Workshop No 2 Tuning into the Rhythms of Nature Wednesday 15th November 9.30am – 1.00pm

-Plants live in the boundary between the earth and the wider cosmos.
-They have a special relationship with water, light and warmth (the root zone will be dealt with in the next workshop).
-Creating a healthy garden (home for your plants) is about getting a good balance between these elements, and understanding what different plants need.
+Plants occupy a unique position: they live in the boundary between the earth and, the sun and the wider cosmos, and have a special relationship with water, light and warmth (their relationship with soils and the root zone will be dealt with in the next workshop).
+Creating a healthy garden is about creating balance and harmony between all of these factors, and understanding what different plants need.

-The planting calendar, and how to use it
+· Exploring The Maria Thun biodynamic sowing & planting calendar, and how to use it to benefit your own garden.

 The workshops will be led by biodynamic grower and enthusiast Matthew Hayes.
 Matthew is currently a tutor and development manager for the new rooftop garden at Argent College in the Jewellery Quarter, Birmingham, and also runs his own commercial market garden in Hungary.